elifry/coding-challenges/README.md

 # coding-challenges
-A place to visibly store the coding challenges I do to better my skills
+A place to visibly store the coding challenges I regularly do

 Websites I take my challenges from:
 Hackerearth: ttps://www.hackerearth.com/